tsinis/sealed_world/packages/world_flags/README.md

 - **High Performance**: Optimized CustomPainters ensure smooth rendering across all devices.
 - **Easy to Use**: Simplified API for adding flags with minimal code.

-> Package provides 240 out of all 250 small and simplified world country flags.
+> Package provides 250 small and simplified world country flags, but at the same time 2/3 of these flags can be used as full-dimensional flags.

 ## Getting Started